mi3nts/mintsSystemDesign/sharedAirDFW.md

 python3 -m pip install requests psycopg2
 cp pypsqlcon-template.py pypsqlcon.py  # Configure DB credentials
 ```
-Q: why cant I use IMD - and where is it currently been ran, can be on io-sftp as well.
+**Q: Why can’t I use the IMD server, and where is the process currently running?
+Is it been hosted on io-sftp?**

 #### Manual Run
 ```bash